bazoka-kaka/jumbotron-ansible-opentofu/README.md

-# MySQL - Apache Cloud Provision with OpenTofu, KVM and Ansible
+# MySQL - Apache Cloud Provision with OpenTofu, QEMU and Ansible

 Provisioning Apache Web Server and MySQL Database using OpenTofu, KVM and Ansible